FixKomun/quizzos/README.md

 STUDENT PROJECT

-Maja Matijević and Filip Franić: frontend developers
+Frontend by Maja Matijević and Filip Franić
+Design by Ana Čačija
+Backend by Josip Blažević

 # Getting Started with Create React App